ohasis/eng100dr-planetflip/Team-Contract.md

 ## Decision Making
 - Decisions will be conducted during weekly meetings and/or before or after class time.
 - As many team members as possible will be included in decision-making.
+- Important decisions will be based off the majority rule.

 ## Conflict Resolution
 ### What process(es) will you follow if a conflict arises?
 - If there is a conflict, the team should have open communication, active listening, and understanding of all the perspectives to resolve.
 - The intention is to create a safe space for all team members to feel comfortable expressing discomfort or difficulties.
+- Team members will approach any conflict with an open mind and with kindness.

 ## Consequences
 ### What will you do if someone misses a deadline?